Ed-Fi-Exchange-OSS/Meadowlark/docs/design/caching/README.md

    `remove` requests and always return an empty array for the `has` requests.
    Add the configuration support (env var) for reaching the cache provider setting, even though there is only one provider available.
+2. Add an `InMemoryCachingProvider`.
+   * Support switching to it via configuration.
+   * Support a configuration switch for enabling resource caching (descriptor caching always on when using this provider).
-2. Add an `InMemoryCachingProvider` and support switching to it via configuration.
-Run bulk upload test three times with NoCaching and three times with InMemory, with Meadowlark running a container.
+   * Run bulk upload test three times with NoCaching and three times with InMemory, with Meadowlark running a container.
 Completely reset all databases between each run.
 Record test results in this document.
-3. Similarly, add a `RedisCachingProvider`; this should be in a separate backend package.
-Also add configuration support for the Redis connection information.
+3. Similarly, add a `RedisCachingProvider`.
+   * This should be in a separate backend package.
+   * Same configuration options, plus support for the Redis connection information.
-   Add Redis in single-node configuration to the local docker compose infrastructure.
+   * Add Redis in single-node configuration to the local docker compose infrastructure.
 Rerun the bulk performance tests and record results here, as in item 2.